View All Related Blog Posts→

 We had Kayangan Lake all to ourselves, and we could kayak to Twin Lagoon from our accommodation!

 You also have pristine snorkelling spots that are only accessible by those staying on the houseboat.

 The staff can even arrange for you to meet the local indigenous tribes who live on Coron Island, which would be a pretty unique experience.

-It’s one of the most epic experiences of our lives and truly one of the best things to do in The Philippines.
+It’s one of the most unforgettable experiences from travelling as a couple and truly one of the best things to do in The Philippines.

 It’s really hard to pick the best island in The Philippines, but I get pretty close to choosing Siargao!

 It is bursting with things to see and do and it’s no surprise that some backpackers end up staying here months because they fall in love with the island.

 Siargao was actually voted as one of the most beautiful islands in all of Asia and it’s in part thanks to the thousands of coconuts trees that are all over the island.